 - If your student is part of the Global Scholars Program or is an international student, please refer to the Center for Global Education and Field Study website for detailed pre-arrival and orientation information, including transportation options.

-- Winter Start Orientation (WSO) is for students who have been admitted as winter starts for the 2019-20 academic year and for Fall Semester Abroad participants.
+- Winter Start Orientation (WSO) is for students who have been admitted as winter starts for the 2020-21 academic year and for Fall Semester Abroad participants.
+The schedule will be updated throughout the fall semester as plans are finalized, so be sure to check the WSO page in CCBound for updates!

 Get More Details